BTBurke/twilio-voice/README.md

 ### How it works

-Twilio will call your server to figure out what to with your call.
-What this project does is run a simple server that responds with the commands necessary for Twilio to forward the incoming call to your phone.
+Twilio needs to figure out what to do with your call when someone calls your virtual number.
+What this project does is run a simple server that responds with the commands necessary to tell Twilio to forward the incoming call to your phone.

 If you don't pick up or it's busy, it will either read your voicemail script or play your custom message and record the caller's voicemail.
 Once the transcription is ready, it will send you the email with the transcription via Mailgun.

 If you want to see how it works under the hood, open your browser to http://127.0.0.1:4040.
 You'll see the series of requests made by Twilio and this server responding to connect the call.